 How to Solo Travel Safely

-I have traveled close to 40 countries in Latin America, North America, Europe, Africa and Asia.
-Except when I was in East Asian countries, I was a visible minority for most of my travels, which made myself more likely to stand out as a tourist in foreign countries, and a more visible target for tourist scams and such.
+As a visible minority solo woman traveler, I have traveled close to 40 countries in Latin America, North America, Europe, Africa and Asia.
+Except when I was in East Asian countries, I was a visible minority for most of my travels, which made myself more likely to stand out as a tourist in foreign countries, and a more likely target for tourist scams and traps.

-However, I've grown confident with solo-traveling by setting safety boundaries, doing research about my destination countries, and preparing myself for what to do when bad things happen.
+But over the years, I've grown confident with solo-traveling by setting safety boundaries by doing research about my destination countries and preparing myself for what to do if I find myself in bad situations.

 In this blog, I’ll share some best practices that I’ve learned over the years to help you solo-travel safely.

-Whenever I visit a new city, I would download an offline map in case the signal is not stable.
+Whenever I visit a new city, I would download an offline map in case I don’t have data on the first day, or my phone signal turns out not stable.

 If you are going to a place that’s generally considered not safe, map out all the dangerous neighborhoods on your offline map.